 A large, almost transparent cloud of hydrogen, mixed with traces of dust, glows with a characteristic magenta hue over most of the rigth part of the image.
 It is designated Sharpless 35.

-M24 - Small Sagittarius Star Cloud, Wright-Newtonian photograph.
+M24 - Small Sagittarius Star Cloud and Surrounding Area, telelens photograph.

 IC 1284 Region in Sagittarius in Hα, which is part of this image.

 |Back to Nebulae||Up to the Gallery of Astrophotography||Home to astro.nightsky.at|

 © 2013 Walter Koprolin